Green up the barn!

 There are lots of little ways to make the barn and farm more environmentally friendly.
 These tips are not difficult, and they will likely save you some dollars in the long run, also!
 Here are a few ideas to get you rolling:

-- Water conservation - you can add nozzles to your hoses, dump your water buckets into the pastures, use a rain water barrel to collect water.
-For more ideas, this article can get you started.
+- Water conservation – you can add nozzles to your hoses, dump your water buckets into the pastures or flowerbeds, use a rainwater barrel to collect water.

 - Appropriate hay and grain storage will save you dollars in wasted food.
 Here’s an article about hay storage, and make sure your feed room is buttoned up from rodents.